markkroening/Animus/README.md

 ## AI-Powered Analysis

-Animus CLI uses the Llama 3.2 3B language model to provide intelligent analysis of your Windows Event Logs.
-The model runs entirely on your local machine with no data sent to the cloud.
+Animus CLI uses Google's Gemini API to provide intelligent analysis of your Windows Event Logs.

-### Model Setup

-The application will automatically look for the Llama model file in the following locations:
-- `./models/llama-3.2-3b-instruct.Q4_0.gguf` (recommended)
-- `./llama-3.2-3b-instruct.Q4_0.gguf`
-- Other standard locations (see `models/README.md` for details)

-You can also specify a custom model path with the `--model-path` option.

 ### How It Works